MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-browsers.md

 Power BI runs in these browsers:

 - Microsoft Edge
 - Internet Explorer 11.
 Some advanced features, such as lineage view, aren't supported in Internet Explorer.
+See [Data lineage (Preview)](../service-data-lineage.md) for details.
 - Chrome desktop latest version
 - Safari Mac latest version
 - Firefox desktop latest version.
 Firefox may change the fonts used in Power BI